List of derivatives and integrals in alternative calculi

 There are many alternatives to the classical calculus of Newton and Leibniz; for example, each of the infinitely many non-Newtonian calculi.
 Occasionally an alternative calculus is more suited than the classical calculus for expressing a given scientific or mathematical idea.

 The table below is intended to assist people working with the alternative calculus called the "geometric calculus" (or its discrete analog).
-Interested readers are encouraged to improve the table by inserting citations for verification, and by inserting more functions and more calculi.